 Can dogs eat ham?
-The answer to that question isn’t a simple yes or no. There are many things to consider before feeding this meat to your dog, and, as always, you should as your vet before sharing human foods with your canine friend.
+The answer to that question isn’t a simple yes or no. There are many things to consider before feeding this meat to your dog, and, as always, you must ask your vet before sharing human foods with your canine friend.

 Can Dogs Eat Ham?